KnabberKiste/firmware-base/docs/knabbercan.md

 When an `IN` and an `OUT` port are connected, both `CONN` signals will assert as HIGH.
 This is due to the 100 Ohm resistor pulling the signal on high, overriding the 10 kiloohm pull-down resistor.

 #### DAISY signal
 Every connector also features a `DAISY` signal on pin 3.
 This signal is used mainly for addressing.
-It must be used as an output on the `OUT` port and as an input on the `IN` port.
-To avoid damage on micrcontroller outputs, it is connected through a 100 Ohm resistor on the `OUT` port.
+As it is used bidirectionally, it must initially be configured as an input AND NEVER AS AN OUTPUT.
+Signal transmission is done only using the pull-up and pull-down resistors.

 ## Addressing scheme